google/containerdbg/README.md

-containerdbg: Automate container debugging tasks
+[ARCHIVED] containerdbg: Automate container debugging tasks
 ============

+**Deprecation Notice**

+> This project has been archived and is no longer under active maintenance.
+It constitutes a historical record of the codebase as it existed on My 13, 2025.
+While the project remains accessible for reference, further contributions and ongoing support will not be provided.

 containerdbg is an all-in-one command-line tool to help debug Kubernetes containers with common issues that arise when moving to containers as part of